burriach/edlab/content/authors/miquel-bes/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Alumni
 ---

-PhD student supervised by Prof. Josep Peñuelas, and Drs.
-Romà Ogaya and Marcos Fernández-Martínez.
-Susana Silvestre studies the effect of long-term experimental drought on Mediterranean forests and shrublands.
+BSc student supervised by Prof. Francesc Sabater and Dr. Marcos Fernández-Martínez.
+Miquel Bes studied how bryophyte species are distributed along a gradient of water chemistry and climate.